mmianl/terraform-provider-powerdns/website/docs/r/record.html.markdown

 ### Multiple values for the same resource record
 Sometimes there is a need to have multiple values for the same DNS resource record, e.g. two IP addresses in A record, or `spf` and `DKIM` values in a TXT record.

-Following examples show how to set mutliple values for A, TXT, and MX record types:
+Following examples show how to set multiple values for A, TXT, and MX record types:

 ```hcl
 # Add two A records for www.example.com